PlantNET Home | Search Flora | Contact Us

 Distribution and occurrence: Grows in inland regions in mixed woodland communities; widespread in western districts, except for the far northwest, infrequent in the south.

-NSW subdivisions: NWS, CWS, NWP, SWP, NFWP, SFWP
+NSW subdivisions: NC, NWS, CWS, NWP, SWP, NFWP, SFWP

 Other Australian states: Qld Vic.
 S.A.